-Immediate Suspension by Sport Club Advisor (up to two weeks).
+Immediate Suspension by Assistant Director of Sport Clubs (up to two weeks).
 SCC Executive Board has two weeks to review the case and submit their recommendations to the advisor.
 The advisor can accept, and the club can serve their punishment.
 Or, the advisor can reject and the Executive Board would have to vote unanimously (7-0 or quorum present) to uphold the punishment.
 The club has the right to appeal the penalty to the advisor within two weeks of the decision.
-Following the club's appeal, the Sport Club advisor may reduce or uphold the penalty.
+Following the club's appeal, the Assistant Director of Sport Clubs may reduce or uphold the penalty.